 Orthopedic Implants of the 4th Industrial Revolution

 Stage 2 Proposals

 Due November 1, 2018 (up to five pages, elaborates on plan, includes budget justification, the team, their qualifications and track record for pursuing and receiving funding (past funding not required, but relevant).
 This document refines the focal area and identifies intended funding targets.
 Include a section that explains how your project is transdisciplinary.
 Up to $45,000 available; your budget can be intermediate or full level (which does not affect funding likelihood).
 The intent in this call is to create an incentive for new connections, for example with scientists/engineers who you have not extensively collaborated with already.
 If you have already collaborated with a proposed team member, explicitly state how this effort is different or new.
 Please include an appendix (can go beyond five pages) that delineates your funding track record (grants received) and that of your collaborators.
-Formatting for this appendix section should please include title of grant, funding level received, funding source, amount of funds, and co-collaborators on the grant.
+Formatting for this appendix section should please include title of grant, funding level received, funding source, and co-collaborators on the grant.
 This section must also include prior track record of seed grants from Michigan Tech (for example, REF), if any, and subsequent grants obtained as a result of the investment, as appropriate.